mihirasaraswati/gdxleaf/about.md

 ### Introduction

+This map-based exploration tool provides a way to look at VA expenditures from fiscal year 2015.
 Each year the [National Center for Veterans Analysis and Statistics (NCVAS)](http://www.va.gov/vetdata/) publishes a report on the Geographic Distribution of VA Expenditures (GDX).
 These reports provide a break-out of expenditures for key VA programs by State, County, and Congressional District and go as far back as 1996.
 You can view the [GDX reports and others on the NCVAS website.](http://www.va.gov/vetdata/Expenditures.asp)

-This map-based exploration tool focuses exclusively on the 2015 data.

 ### Expenditure Data Sources and Notes